 Quick pickling provides the perfect solution for those looking to pickle but don’t want to follow strict directions, as quick pickling is very customizable.
 There are five types of ingredients that go into almost every quick pickling recipe.
 These include salt, seasoning (spices/herbs), sweetener (optional), liquid (vinegar and water), and the product to be pickled.
 From there, the combinations are nearly endless.

-In the traditional canning process, salt is used as both a preservative and a flavor component.
-The brine draws moisture and sugars out from the product, promoting lactic acid production and preventing spoilage.
-Considering we won’t be placing quick pickles in long-term storage, the salt is here purely for flavor purposes.
+In the traditional canning process, salt is used both as a preservative and a flavor component.
+The brine draws moisture and sugars out, promoting lactic acid production and preventing spoilage.
+Considering we won't be placing quick pickles in long-term storage, the salt here is purely for flavor purposes.
 The best type to use is pure, granulated salt.
-Flavored or mineral-heavy salts can lead to a cloudy brine or discoloration; this won’t affect the flavor of the pickled product, just its appearance.
+Flavored or mineral-heavy salts can lead to a cloudy brine or discoloration.
+But this won't impact the flavor of the pickled product, just its appearance.
 Our go-to salt for pickling is kosher salt.
-Or you can use a basic sea salt like Mayan or pink Himalayan.
-You can also have fun with adding flavors to your brine through the salt: add smokiness with Alderwood Smoked Sea Salt or Chardonney Fumee de Sel Sea Salt, add a zesty brightness with Makrut Lime Sea Salt, or kick up the heat with Ghost Pepper Salt.
+Or you can use a basic sea salt like Mayan or Pink Himalayan.

 For a mellower flavor with a little less “bite”, you can add sweetener to your pickling brine.
 White sugar is the preferred sweetener, as it doesn’t mask any of the other pickling flavors.
 Honey, agave, or flavored simple syrup can also be added to the brine.
 If a darker sweetener is used, like maple sugar, brown sugar, or molasses, this may affect the color of what is being pickled but will add unique flavor.